Rhabdomyolysis and myoglobinuria

 Pooling of fluid in the damaged muscle which adds to hypovolaemia and can lead to a compartment syndrome.

-There may also be complications resulting from the original insult - eg, burns associated with sepsis.
+There may also be complications resulting from the original insult - for example, burns associated with sepsis.
 The presence of hyperkalaemia, metabolic acidosis and acute kidney injury are most likely to be associated with higher morbidity and mortality.

 Fluid rehydration - needs to be prompt; this is the most important aspect of treatment, as it will lead to less precipitation and toxicity of myoglobin at the kidneys and dilute nephrotoxins.